Creating a Document

 To load a previously saved Kodexa Document:Detached Documents

 The Kodexa Document Model provides a flexible and powerful way to represent structured and unstructured documents.
-At its core, it consists of a Document object that contains metadata and a hierarchical tree of ContentNodes, each of which can have features attached to them.
+At its core, it consists of a Document object that contains metadata and a hierarchical tree of ContentNodes, each of which can have features and tags attached to them.
 Let’s explore the key components of the model.Core Components

 Document Structure